September 2015 Liberal Party of Australia leadership spill: Vote

 At around 8:35 pm AEST, chief government whip Scott Buchholz announced on Twitter that the party meeting would commence at 9:15 pm.

 Turnbull won the spill motion with 54 votes to Abbott's 44.
 There were a total of 99 Liberal MPs and senators who participated in the vote; one member voted informally.

 Bishop won the position of Deputy Leader with 70 votes, to Andrews' 30 votes.
 100 members participated in the vote for Deputy Leader, the member who voted informally in the spill for leader voted formally and Senator Michael Ronaldson arrived in time for the vote.

 With Turnbull's second incarnation as leader, Bishop, who had been deputy leader since 2007, retained this position for a fourth leadership cycle.

 Turnbull's victory occurred two days shy of the seventh anniversary since his first election as leader on 16 September 2008 when he defeated Brendan Nelson.
 The change of Prime Minister also means that Australia had five Prime Ministers in six years.

 Turnbull became the first former Opposition Leader (in contrast to a sitting one) to become Prime Minister, with the notable exceptions of John Howard and Robert Menzies (who had both had a hiatus between a previous period as opposition leader and a current period, when each became Prime Minister - in Menzies case for the second time).

 Aftermath

 Malcolm Turnbull

 At 10:40 pm AEST Turnbull and Bishop addressed the press and acknowledged the debt the party owed to Tony Abbott and the Abbott government's achievements.
 Turnbull said he would not go to an early election to seek a mandate from the people and that his government would maintain the climate change targets that the Abbott government committed to.

+According to Turnbull, several weeks after the spill, he reached out to Abbott to see how he was faring.
+Abbott was reportedly furious at the call, and swore at Turnbull multiple times.
+Turnbull further claims that Abbott threatened "that if I didn't do as he asked, he would be very f***ing difficult."

 On 21 August 2018, facing a revolt by conservative MPs, Turnbull called a leadership spill.
 He was challenged by Peter Dutton but narrowly survived.
 After continued unrest, Turnbull called another spill on 24 August and chose not to stand, resulting in Scott Morrison defeating Dutton to become Turnbull's successor as Prime Minister.